Vianney89/Vianney89/README.md

 Hi there 👋 I am Vianney, currently living in Seoul.

-- 🔭 I’m currently working on a game app
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on more cool projects !
 - 🤔 I’m looking for help with back-end